EFFECTIVE DATE: 4th January 2021

 - Billing address;

 - Payment card details.
-Please note that we do not store any Credit Card or other payment information once a transaction has been completed;
+Please note that Little Earthquake does not store any Credit Card or other payment information directly.
+This will be done by a specific payment or donation service such as DonorBox, Stripe, PayPal and ApplePay;

 - Your image, including photographs and film;